idusortus/net8-minwebapi-EntraId-swaggerBearerAuthorization/README.md

 Console.WriteLine(jwt);
 ```

 - So...
-The token in this instance doesn't authenticate, but the application requires a valid JWT, which requires an authenticated user to obtain.
+The token in this instance doesn't really authenticate, but the application requires a valid JWT, which requires an authenticated user to obtain.
+The token will allow for authorization though.
+I could be misunderstanding this.

-- Applying .RequireAuthentication() causes swagger to take a shit.
+#### Applying .RequireAuthentication() on the group or specific endpoints causes swagger to take a shit in this setup.

 ### Folow-Up Questions